wanyuac/GeneMates/README.md

 ### <a name="helpers">1.2.
 Helper program and scripts</a>

-We have developed the following scripts to help users to prepare input data for GeneMates:
+We have developed the following scripts to help users to prepare input data for GeneMates as well as to validate results:

 - Screening genomic data for known genes
     - [PAMmaker](https://github.com/wanyuac/PAMmaker), which compiles outputs of [SRST2](https://github.com/katholt/srst2) and geneDetector.